 - Winter squash

-It may seem by the names that summer squash grows in summer and winter squash grows in winter, but that is not the case.
-Let’s see which squash is summer squash and which ones are winter squash.
+It may seem by the names that summer squash grows in summer and winter squash grows in winter, but that is not necessarily the case.

-Summer squash is so named because their fruit is ready for harvest and consumption in warm summer months.
-They are soft-skinned squash.
-They can also be called tender squash.
-Summer squash has tender skin and moist flesh.
+Summer squash is so named because their fruit is ready for harvest and consumption in the warm summer months.
+They are soft-skinned and can also be called tender squash.
 They are harvested steadily starting from early summer to late summer.
 They can be eaten raw, sautéed, or steamed.
 You cannot store them in the refrigerator for more than two days.